Brunei History Centre: History

-The Brunei History Centre was established on 26 January 1982 by the Consent of His Majesty Sultan Hassanal Bolkiah to conduct research and dissemination on the history of Brunei for the benefit of the people in the country.
+On 25 January 1982, the Brunei History Centre's building at Jalan Stoney, Bandar Seri Begawan, was officially opened.
+Afterwards, on 26 January 1982, the Brunei History Center was established with Sultan Hassanal Bolkiah's approval by a Memorandum of the Menteri Besar of Brunei, Number: SUK.06/84/92, dated 26 January 1982.
+The purpose of the centre is to conduct research and dissemination on the history of Brunei for the benefit of the people in the country.
 Initially, the Centre was housed in the main branch of the Dewan Bahasa dan Pustaka Library at Jalan Elizabeth II, Bandar Seri Begawan.
 In 1985, it was moved to the building at Jalan Stoney which was formerly the then Department of Education (Jabatan Pelajaran).
 In 1988, the Centre finally moved to the present building at Jalan James Pearce.